-The Guardian has reported that environmental funding through ELM schemes may only be targeted at areas that the government has mapped out as having the best potential for nature, such as the uplands and paying farmers not to cultivate on peat soil.
-Defra sources are reported as saying the scheme will be targeted at 'small farms'.
-The article says that ministers expect the new Nature Restoration Fund, created by the Planning and Infrastructure Bill to provide private investment for nature-friendly farming.
-Defra did not comment on the story.
+The Guardian has reported that ministers expect the new Nature Restoration Fund, created by the Planning and Infrastructure Bill, to provide private investment for nature-friendly farming.
+Defra did not comment on the story which was published before the Spending Review.
 These potential changes come in the same week that a review has been launched on Biodiversity Net Gain rules which could 'simplify' rules for developments up to 49 houses.
 It is not yet clear whether this means that smaller developments will not have to comply at all or whether the gain / uplift will be kept the same but the process simplified (which would be more positive).